Coves and cats: The best things to do in Hydra, Greece

 Watch the ferries coming and going, unloading the latest arrivals and taking away the reluctant departures, and the water taxis zipping up and down the coast.
 Or admire the multi-million-Euro superyachts mooring up in the harbour for the night.

-Hydra’s harbour is surrounded by boutique shops and cafés and restaurants with tables spilling out onto the pavement, making it the perfect spot for people-watching with a morning cup of Greek coffee, afternoon beer or late-night metaxa.
-Some of our favourite spots were Tassos and Pirate Bar on one side of the harbour and Isalos on the other.
+Hydra’s harbour is surrounded by boutique shops and cafés and restaurants with tables spilling out onto the pavement, making it the perfect spot for people-watching with a morning Greek coffee, afternoon beer or late-night metaxa.
+Some of our favourite spots are Tassos and Pirate Bar on one side of the harbour and Isalos on the other.

 Dusk in the harbour in Hydra